congatudo/stuff/docs/install-valetudo.md

   ...
 },
 ```
-### 5. After that, you can build the binary file:
+### 5. After that, you can build the binary file, as a root user:
 ```
+sudo su -
+cd <path-to-Valetudo folder>
-npm build
+npm run build
 ```

 ### 6. You should copy now the new valetudo binary file generated and the config file to a rooted conga